smanyam1/test-repo/README.md

 # Test Repo
-A simple test for using github and desktop app
+A simple test for using github and desktop app.

+This change is only for development.